Mit'a: Categorization of lands

-During the Inca period people were mostly dependent on the cultivation of their land.
-All the fields of the Empire were divided into four categories: the Field of the Temple, the Emperor, Kurakas (Curacas), and People.
-Fields of the people were fields that belonged to the sick, widows, the elderly, wives of the soldiers and that of his own land.
+During the Inca period, people were mostly dependent on the cultivation of their land.
+All the fields of the Empire were divided into three categories: the Field of the Temple, the Emperor, and People.
+Temple lands provided sacrifices for local Huacas, as well as imperial ones such as Inti and Viracocha.
+Imperial fields were generally cultivated to provide tribute for the Sapa Inca and nobility.
+The surpluses from these fields also served to provide for state storehouses which were used for disaster relief or to supply mit'a corvee laborers tasked with building imperial projects such as roads.
+Lastly, the fields of the People included the common lands that were divided among the local ayllu annually based on household size.
+These fields also included those for the sick, the elderly, widows, and soldiers on campaign.

 At the beginning of plowing time, people started to work first at the fields of widows, of sick people and of wives of the soldiers under the direction of the village overseers.
 Then, they worked on their own field.
-Next, they worked on the Temples fields and Kuraka fields and finally, they set to work on the Emperor's fields.
-While they worked on the Emperor's field, they typically wore their best dress and men and women chanted songs in praise to the Inca.
+Next, they worked on the temples' fields and kuraka fields and finally, they set to work on the emperor's fields.
+While they worked on the emperor's field, they typically wore their best dress and men and women chanted songs in praise to the Inca.

 When people were engaged in war, their fields were cultivated by people engaged in mit'a.
 That way, soldiers would go to war with their fields and family secured and protected, which enhanced the loyalty and the focus on the part of Incan soldiers.

 Spanish rule

-Under the Viceroy Francisco de Toledo, communities were required to provide one seventh of their male labor force at any given time for public works, mines and agriculture.
+Under the viceroyalty of Francisco de Toledo, communities were required to provide one seventh of their male labor force at any given time for public works, mines and agriculture.
 The system became an intolerable burden on the Inca communities and abuses were common.
 Complaints and revolts occurred and new laws were passed by Philip III but they only had a limited effect.
-The Inca and Spanish mita's served different purposes.
+The Inca and Spanish mit'as served different purposes.
 The Inca mit'a provided public goods, such as maintenance of road networks and sophisticated irrigation and cropping systems that required intercommunity coordination of labor.
 The majority of Inca subjects performed their mit'a obligations in or near their home communities, often in agriculture; service in mines was extremely rare.
 In contrast, the Spanish mit'a acted as a subsidy to private mining interests and the Spanish nation, which used tax revenues from silver production largely to finance European wars.

-A 2021 study in the Journal of Economic History found that the colonial mita system in Peru caused the decimation of the male native-born population.
+A 2021 study in the Journal of Economic History found that the colonial mit'a system in Peru caused the decimation of the male native-born population.
+According to David Brading, assignment to the mines was considered worse than the death sentence so that many rather ended their own life than comply.
+Already in the 17th century, Juan de Solórzano Pereyra argued that mit'a mining was excessively cruel and should be abolished and mining replaced with domestically useful production.